FernyCastro8/current_weather_dash_mod6/README.md

 ---------------------------------------------------------------------

 GIVEN a weather dashboard with form inputs

-WHEN I search for a city
+The app is design to fo the user to search for a city their curent weather condition based on their current location.

-THEN I am presented with current and future conditions for that city and that city is added to the search history
+Presented with current and future conditions for that city and that city is added to the search history.

-WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed
+Aswell as the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed.

-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+The app is to show a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city
+WHEN the user clicks on a city in the search history, app its to present with current and future conditions for that city again.

-                            \\\\    \\\  Needs some work done!  \\\ \\\

 ---------------------------------------------------------------------